liam2/liam2/doc/usersguide/source/model.rst

 init
 ----

-Every process specified here is only executed in the *start period*.
+Every process specified here is only executed in the last period before *start period* (start_period - 1).
 You can use it to calculate (initialise) variables derived from observed data.
 This section is optional (it can be entirely omitted).

 input
 -----